jbfavre/trafficserver/doc/admin-guide/plugins/lua.en.rst

 **context:** do_remap/do_os_response or do_global_* or later

-**description:** This function returns the number of transaction in this connection
+**description:** This function returns the number of transaction in this client connection

 Here is an example